 There isn’t much to do in Phobjikha which is a blessing.
 You can spend your time relaxing and taking in the view of the glacial valley which is also known to be frequented by black-necked cranes, in a particular season.
 The Gangteng Monastery is a must-visit.
 Do keep an eye for the majestic yaks on your way, they are a sight to see.
 From Phobjikha, you can take a ride back to Paro, my last destination for the trip.

 Paro could be your first or last destination depending if you have taken a flight for Bhutan.
-The most famous place in Paro is the Tasksang monastery or tiger’s nest which is a popular Instagram spot and probably the face for Bhutan.
+The most famous place in Paro is the Tasktsang monastery or tiger’s nest which is a popular Instagram spot and probably the face for Bhutan.
 It’s an enormous structure built on top of the mountains and for several minutes you couldn’t really fathom how.
 It’s also an architectural genius.
 Although it looks quite hard to reach, I guess it is okay since I could do it, I am sure anyone can.

 The view from the top is breathtaking.
 Legend says that the whole valley was haunted by demons at some point in time.
 In order to aid the people and to cleanse the valley, Padmasambhava, the second Buddha flew on a tigress back to the monastery and meditated and emerged in 8 different incarnations making the place holy and free of demons.
 The valley prospered thereafter.
 Although there are several different versions of the story.

 Apart from the Taktsang valley, you must also visit Rinpung Dzong.
 The Dzong is lit up beautifully in the night and is a sight to look at.
 The National Museum of Bhutan is also a great place to spend some time here.
-From Paro, Haa valley is another destination that is quite popular as is home to the Indian defense base in Bhutan.
+From Paro, Haa valley is another destination that is quite popular as is home to the Indian defence base in Bhutan.